apache/pekko/docs/src/main/paradox/typed/guide/modules.md

 This library provides an implementation of gRPC that integrates nicely with the @ref:[HTTP](#http) and @ref:[Streams](#streams) modules.
 It is capable of generating both client and server-side artifacts from protobuf service definitions, which can then be exposed using Pekko HTTP, and handled using Streams.

+A sample using the gRPC module can be found at: @extref[gRPC on Kubernetes example project](samples:pekko-sample-grpc-kubernetes-scala)

 Some of the challenges that Pekko gRPC tackles:

 * Exposing services with all the benefits of gRPC & protobuf: